jonathanBieler/GtkIDE.jl/README.md

 When editing markdown files (.md) autocompletion will display a list of English words from the [12Dicts Package](http://wordlist.aspell.net/12dicts/), instead of the standard Julia vocabulary.
-Then pressing tab with a piece of text selected it will show you a couple of options you can apply to that text.
+When pressing tab with a piece of text selected it will show you a couple of options you can apply to that text.

 ### Issues